-Ticket to Ride is a classic in the board game scene.
+Ticket to Ride, or as my nephew calls it the train game board game, is a classic in the board game scene.
 It is an easy-to-learn game, but still fun for the more experienced player.
 Over the years several expansions and versions have been released.
-In this article we ranked the best Ticket to Ride expansions and versions, to help you decide what is the best Ticket to Ride version for you.
+In this article we breakdown all the Ticket to Ride expansions and versions on the market today to help you decide which is the best Ticket to Ride version for you.

 Ticket to Ride: United Kingdom & Pennsylvania is the best Ticket to Ride expansion.
 Both the UK and PA legs of this expansion add a lot of new mechanics and strategy.